jidongxiao/CSCI1200-DataStructures/hws/04_ride_sharing/README.md

 Brenda Thomas Female 45 470-325-3275 3.2 Bay_Ridge 40.635 -74.019 High_Line_Park 40.748 -74.0048 Premium Driver_on_the_way John Javier 446-656-6614
 ```

-The above is the first 10 lines of the [users.txt](users.txt) file.
+The above is the first 10 lines of the [riders.txt](riders.txt) file.
 It has 17 fields, separated by a space.
-And these 13 fields are:
+And these 17 fields are:

-- User's first name
+- Rider's first name
-- User's last name
+- Rider's last name
-- User's gender
+- Rider's gender
-- User's age
+- Rider's age
-- User's phone number
+- Rider's phone number
-- User's rating
+- Rider's rating
-- The name of the user's pickup location
+- The name of the rider's pickup location
-- The latitude of the user's pickup location
+- The latitude of the rider's pickup location
-- The longitude of the user's pickup location
+- The longitude of the rider's pickup location
-- The name of the user's dropoff location
+- The name of the rider's dropoff location
-- The latitude of the user's dropoff location
+- The latitude of the rider's dropoff location
-- The longitude of the user's dropoff location
+- The longitude of the rider's dropoff location
-- User's vehicle type
+- Rider's vehicle type
-- User's current state
+- Rider's current state
 - Driver's first name
 - Driver's last name
 - Driver's phone number